Abrazo Central Family Medicine Residency

 - Is affiliated with the University of Arizona College of Medicine so we provide research opportunities and advanced technologies for our residents

-- Exposes residents to all areas of medicine, including practice management education with a focus on business
+- Exposes residents to all areas of medicine, including practice management education with a focus on billing and coding ethics

 - Provides quality patient-centered, evidence-based care